Saying goodbye to your pet might be one of the toughest decisions you’ll ever make. So how do you know when the time is right?

 Pets are family.
 They bring joy to our lives each and every day.
 And when we lose them, there’s a lasting pain, their lives seemingly too short.

 Knowing when to say goodbye is a difficult decision.
 AHS is here to help.
-We provide a variety of compassionate services to help you through this difficult time, including owner-attended euthanasia, private or communal cremation, and a Pet Loss Support Group.
+We provide a variety of compassionate services to help you through this difficult time, including owner-attended euthanasia and private or communal cremation.